 Wall planter ideas

 Got a blank wall in your garden?
-Maximise the vertical space it offers by hanging plants!
-Here are some ideas on how you can hang them.
+Maximise all that vertical space by hanging plants!
+Here are some ideas on how you can hang your greenery.

 24. Metal rod hanger